How to Become a Teacher in Houston

 Question: How much do substitute teachers make in Houston?

-Answer: Substitute teachers, also known as associate teachers, in Houston earn $14 per hour.7 Substitute teachers who have a degree and teacher certification can qualify for long-term substitute assignments (those lasting 10 days or more); long-term assignments pay $16.43 per hour.7
+Answer: Substitute teachers, also known as Associate Teachers, in Houston without a degree earn $19 per hour as of the 2023-2024 school year.5 Substitute teachers who have a bachelor’s degree or a degree and teacher certification can qualify for long-term substitute assignments (those lasting over 10 days); long-term assignments pay $21 per hour.5

 Question: Which schools offer teacher certification programs in Houston?

 Answer: Schools with teacher certification programs in Houston include the University of Houston and Rice University as well as smaller schools such as St. Thomas University.
-Check the Texas Education Agency website for more information on approved university-based and alternative certification programs.
+Check the TEA website for more information on approved university-based and alternative certification programs.

 Table Notes and References: